Po4ti/Rumaze-TimeMachine-Engine/README.md

 Keep in mind that this engine is currently in beta and you may encounter bugs.
 If you found a bug, want to give a feedback or suggest a feature you can always create an Issue or Pull request.
 I'm always open for suggestions!

+# Install
+There are two ways to download this engine:
+* You can clone repository
+* Download it directly by pressing "Code" at the right top corner and then "Download ZIP"

 # Required GameMaker version
 Required GameMaker version: GameMaker Studio 2.3+